Documentation

 Initial Animation The item number of the initially displayed animation.

-Swiffy html file modification
+Swiffy HTML file modification

-A file generated by Google swiffy contains the entire html structure.
-What needs to be sent to the addon is only the contents of the "script" tag that has the definition of swiffyobject variable.
-You need to simply open the file in a text editor such as notepad and remove everything except for the part beginning with"swiffyobject = {"tags":(...)” etc. and ending with a semicolon.
+A file generated by Google swiffy contains the entire HTML structure.
+What needs to be sent to the module is only the contents of the "script" tag that has the definition of swiffyobject variable.
+You need to simply open the file in a text editor such as Notepad and remove everything except for the part beginning with "swiffyobject = {"tags":(...)” etc. and ending with a semicolon.
 All contents of a properly modified file should look like this:

 swiffyobject = {"tags":[{"type":9,"actions":[{"constants": (…)